Find out more about the trustees of ss Great Britain Trust:

 “My favourite thing about ss Great Britain is the absolutely unequivocal way in which it places marine engineering at the centre of the nautical experience”.

-Dinah was co-opted as a trustee in November 2012.
+Dinah was co-opted as a trustee in November 2012 and in 2014 became Vice Chairman.

 Dinah is a Consultant Solicitor to a large City of London law firm where she advises across a huge spectrum of commercial, financial and governance matters.
 She also has experience in property management and development ranging from small schemes to large residential developments.
 A graduate of the University of Bristol, she now lives in Bristol and takes a keen interest in local affairs, serving as a member of the Council of the University of Bristol and of Clifton College.